apomytkina/WeatherApp/README.md

 # WeatherApp

-This is an Android App when you and current weather and 7 days forecast depending on a city
+This is an Android App that shows you current weather and 7 days forecast depending on a city

 # Features